Growing up my Dad would say, “With your expensive taste son, you better get a good job.”

-Brian Skrobonja, ChFC® is a Chartered Financial Consultant, an author, blogger, podcaster, speaker, and prolific producer of content on topics related to wealth creation, preservation and utilization.
+Brian Skrobonja, ChFC®, CPWA®, is a Chartered Financial Consultant, a Certified Private Wealth Advisor professional, an author, blogger, podcaster, speaker, and prolific producer of content on topics related to wealth creation, preservation and utilization.
 He is the founder and president of a wealth management firm based out of St Louis, Missouri dedicated to helping people make smart choices with their money.

 He has spent years challenging his audiences to think differently about money, debunking common financial myths and helping people identify the purpose for their money.
 He’s often contrarian, sharing messages not heard elsewhere, encouraging people to let go of limiting beliefs and challenging them to seek the truth about what it takes to build wealth.